noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

     - can reach out to the internet via an internet gateway
   - private
     - can be attached to an internet gateway, but it will drop outbound internet traffic

+### route tables

+- the mechanism used for controlling VPC traffic based on its target, destination, remote and local routes
+  - routes internet gateway traffic to specific subnets
+  - is always connected to a VPC, some type of gateway, and one/more subnets via its route destination configuration
+- route: can be applied at the VPC or subnet level
+- main route table: created with a VPC; allows all traffic between subnets in a vpc
+  - cannot be deleted from the route table
+  - implicitly used by all subnets without an explicit route table association
+    - once theirs an explicit association, the subnet will no longer use the main route table
+- destination: where traffic thinks its going
+  - CIDR range: generally this means it should match a subnet, and the target should be local
+  - 0.0.0.0/0: means this is traffic to/from the internet, and the target should be some type of gateway
+- target: where the traffic is actually routed to
+  - local: within the VPC, and will automatically route to associated subnets
+  - some gateway id
+  - etc
+- subnet association: this enables the routes of a routetable to be associated with resources in a subnet
+  - each subnet must be associated with exaclty one route table
+  - but one route table can have multiple subnets

 ### NACLs